Wars of the Diadochi > Syrian Wars

 Ptolemy Tabula Asiae IV - Nicolaus Germanus (1467)

 The Syrian Wars were six major wars that were part of the Wars of the Diadochi over territory and influence between the Ptolemaic Kingdom and the Seleucid Empire during the 3rd and 2nd centuries BCE in the geographic area known as Coele-Syria.
 The area along the eastern shores of the Mediterranean Sea was essential in terms of trade and travel into Egypt and the rest of the Mediterranean Sea.
-The successive wars were extremely detrimental to both civilizations in terms of draining the treasury and man-power of each political power and setting the stage for their respective collapses by the Roman Empire and Parthian Empire.
+The successive wars were extremely detrimental to both civilizations in terms of draining the treasury and man-power of each political power and setting the stage for their respective collapses by the Roman Republic and Parthian Empire.

 The true origin of the Syrian Wars goes back to the conquest of the Achaemenid Empire by Alexander III the Great during his Persian Campaign.
 However, following his death in Babylon his massive empire would collapse and lead to the establishment of several Hellenistic Kingdoms.
 These kingdoms would continually fight with each other following his death in what became known as the Wars of the Diadochi over territory and influence until their collapse.
 The Syrian Wars are briefly mentioned the biblical era Books of the Maccabees.